 |REGION:Vancouver, Coast and Mountains|

 |CONDITIONS:Protected from the open ocean.
 Weather varies by season and is typical for the Pacific Northwest.|

 |ACCESSIBILITY:30 minutes north of Vancouver via Highway 1 (Trans-Canada Highway).
 Also accessible by ferry from Vancouver Island, the Sunshine Coast and Bowen Island.|

 |SERVICES:Horseshoe Bay is a small, tourist village with shopping, restaurants and a marina.
 Boat rentals available.
 Some lodging, but most visitors stay 30 minutes south in Vancouver or in the suburbs of North and West Vancouver.|

 |EXPERIENCES:Shopping and dining.
 Boating.
 Ferries to Vancouver Island, Sunshine Coast and Gulf Islands.
 30 minutes north to hiking and rock climbing in Squamish and eagle watching in Brackendale.
 1 hour north to the world-famous mountain resort of Whistler.|

 STRONG WIND WARNING IN EFFECT

-Wind northerly outflow 15 to 25 knots diminishing to southerly inflow 10 to 15 this afternoon except southwesterly inflow 20 over northern sections.
+Wind light increasing to northerly outflow 15 to 25 knots after midnight then diminishing to southerly inflow 10 to 15 near noon Monday except southwesterly inflow 15 to 20 over northern sections.

 *No guarantees about the correctness of this tidal data.